Skip to main content

 7. Dorothy Katherine Chesnutt Slade (1890–1954) was the youngest child of Charles and Susan Chesnutt.
 After attending the women's college at Western Reserve University from 1909 to 1913 and working as a probation officer for two years, she began teaching junior high school French and English at Willson Junior High School in Cleveland.
 She married John G. Slade (1890–1976) on March 29, 1924; they had one child, John C. Slade (1925–2011), known as Johnnie. [back]

-8. For readability, the remainder of the letterhead, which continues on the verso of the page, is not transcribed in the body of the letter but is included in this footnote as unformatted text.
+8. For readability, the remainder of the letterhead, which continues on the verso of the page, is not transcribed at the top of the letter but is included in this footnote as unformatted text.
 This portion of the letterhead can be seen in its entirety in the accompanying image of the letter.
 The text is as follows: "BOARD OF DIRECTORS Chairman, Mary White Ovington, New York Baltimore Bishop John Hurst Boston Joseph Prince Loud Moorfield Storey Butler R. Wilson Buffalo Mary B. Talbert Chicago Jane Addams Dr. C. E. Bentley Cleveland Harry E. Davis Jersey City Dr. George E. Cannon Los Angeles E. Burton Ceruti Memphis R. R. Church New Haven George W. Crawford New York Rev. Hutchens C. Bishop Dr. W. E. B. Du Bois Rev. John Haynes Holmes Florence Kelley Paul Kennaday John E. Milholland Ella Rush Murray Harry H. Pace Arthur B. Spingarn J. E. Spingarn Herbert K. Stockton Charles H. Studin Philadelphia William English Walling Dr. J. Max Barber St. Louis Dr. William A. Sinclair Springfield Hon.
 Charles Nagel Topeka Rev. G. R. Waller Washington Hon.
 Arthur Capper Nannie H. Burroughs Prof. George William Cook Archibald H. Grimké Charles Edward Russell Neval H. Thomas" [back]